Keep Dillingham airfield open for public use

 DOTA Plans to close Dillingham Airfield

-The Department of Transportation (DOT) has not solved the traffic problem at Laniakea in over 2 decades, NOW, a division of the Department of Transportation, The Airports Division is planning on closing Dillingham Airfield on July 1, 2020.
+The Department of Transportation, The Airports Division is planning on closing Dillingham Airfield on July 1, 2020.
 Attached is my second letter recently sent to Senator Gil Riviere and Representative Sean Quinlan who thankfully understand what the Airfield means to hundreds of North Shore residents.

 Aloha Senator Riviere and Representative Quinlan